-In the “Why equity funding?” section, we have studied the reasons for carrying out mergers, acquisitions, and equity funding.
+In the “Why equity funding?” section, we have seen the reasons for carrying out mergers, acquisitions, and equity funding.
 In this section we will see how to select the appropriate time for doing M&A activity as a business.

 A business should not go for merger and acquisition activities if there is no synergy by acquiring the other business or by getting acquired by a big strategic business or by a financial investor in part or in full.